 Every set of parents is obviously different.
 And they will have different values and degrees of comfort where this issue is concerned.
 Our goal isn’t to get other parents to prioritize their lives as we have.
 Yet, for us, we are positive that we are doing the right thing.
 We do this not only for our relationship, but for our kids as well.
 Our guess is that their expectations regarding their boyfriends and future husbands will be fairly high.
-Our hope is that they will eventually seek partners who value not only their children (if they have them), but their relationships as well.
+Our hope is that they will eventually seek partners who value not only their children, but their relationships as well.

-We know many parents who, even years after having children, rarely go out alone —and a few who never have.
+We know many parents who, even years after having children, rarely go out alone.
+We have a few who never have.
 It has always seemed to us that, even if you didn’t like each other very much and if your only goal was to send a good message to your children about relationships —then you’d prioritize your relationships, at least once in a while.
-Otherwise, it would seem, they would grow up believing a “normal” relationship neither requires nor deserves any time or effort the relationship would be seen as secondary, if not dispensable.
+Otherwise, it would seem, they would grow up believing a “normal” relationship neither requires nor deserves any time or effort.
+The relationship would be seen as secondary, if not dispensable.

 It’s been said millions of times before —but worth repeating one more time.
 If you want a loving relationship, you must prioritize it and treat it as important.
 The truth is, you vote with your actions.
 You can say, “My marriage is really important.”
 But your actions may be saying something entirely different.
 You may virtually never spend time alone with your spouse, or go out alone with her.
 Hardly the way you would behave if your goal was to appear loving.

-After all, you spend time with the kids and as a family, and you spend time at work, doing chores, shopping for “stuff,” and in front of the television—so why not with your so-called loved one?
-Is that what you would hope for with your child —that he or she would grow up and never, ever spend time alone with their spouse, once they had children?
+After all, you spend time with the kids and as a family.
+You also spend time at work, doing chores, shopping for “stuff,” and in front of the television.
+Why not with spend time with your so-called loved one?
+Is that what you would hope for with your child.
+Would you want him or her to grow up and never spend time alone with their spouse, once they had children?